sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 together in respect to reporting systems.

 - revision (index 54): The informal or colloquial representation of the sub-version of the given product (ie, SP1, R2, RC1, Beta 2, etc).
-Note that the version will provide very exact version details, the revision is intended for use in environments where reporting on the informal or colloquial representation of the software is important (for example, if for a certain business process, an organization recognizes that it must have, for example “ServicePack 1” or later of a specific product installed on all devices, they can use the revision data value to quickly identify any devices that do not meet this requirement).
+Note that the version item will provide very exact version details, while the revision is intended for use in environments where reporting on the informal or colloquial representation of the software is important (for example, if for a certain business process, an organization recognizes that it must have, for example “ServicePack 1” or later of a specific product installed on all devices, they can use the revision data value to quickly identify any devices that do not meet this requirement).

     Depending on how a software organizations distributes revisions, this value could be specified in a primary (if distributed as an upgrade) or supplemental (if distributed as a patch) CoSWID tag.

 - summary (index 55): A short (one-sentence) description of the software.